MrSachinGoyal/Healthcare-Data-Processing-Pipeline/README.md

 # Healthcare Data Processing Pipeline

 # Overview
-This repository contains scripts to implement a data processing pipeline for healthcare data using Apache Airflow, PySpark, and Google BigQuery.
-The pipeline is designed to process daily healthcare data files, perform data validation, consistency checks, data transformations, and load the processed data into BigQuery table.
-Additionally, it includes SQL queries to analyze the processed data in BigQuery.
+This project implements a comprehensive data processing pipeline that handles daily healthcare data files by performing essential tasks such as data validation, consistency checks, and transformations, ultimately loading the processed data into a Google BigQuery table for further analysis, which is then enhanced with SQL queries to extract valuable insights from the processed data.

 # Architecture